LSSTDESC/WeakLensingDeblending/docs/output.rst

 sigma_p  float32 Galaxy unsheared half-light radius in arcseconds calculated as (0.5*trQ)**0.5 e1       float32 Real part (+) of galaxy ellipticity spinor (Q11-Q22)/(Q11+Q22+2|Q|**0.5)
-e2       float32 Imaginary part (x) of galaxy ellipticity spinor (2*Q12)/(Q11+Q22+2|Q|**0.5) a        float32 Semi-major axis of bulge + disk 50% isophote in arcseconds b        float32 Semi-minor axis of bulge + disk 50% isophote in arcseconds beta     float32 Position angle of bulge + disk isophotes in radians from (-pi,+pi).
+e2       float32 Imaginary part (x) of galaxy ellipticity spinor (2*Q12)/(Q11+Q22+2|Q|**0.5) a        float32 Semi-major axis of second-moment ellipse in arcseconds b        float32 Semi-minor axis of second-moment ellipse in arcseconds beta     float32 Position angle of second-moment ellipse in radians from (-pi,+pi)
 ======== ======= ====================================================================================

 You can load just the analysis results from the output file using, e.g.::